VRConservation/fbabook/_sources/funding.md

 - Every county had projects that requested funds, but Merced, Los Angeles, Inyo, Colusa, DelNorte, Orange, Kern, Riverside, Kings, and Monterey counties did not receive funding in the period examined.
 - The largest proportion of grants awarded in November 2023 went to Northern California, with 80% going to the North Coast (19%) and Sierra Cascade (61%) regions.
 The Central Coast (3%) and Southern California (1%) were far behind.
 The total requested mirrors these percentages by region, although they are slightly higher for the Central Coast (4%) and Southern California (3%).
 - The counties with the highest grant success rate (% successfully funded) were Sutter, Stanislaus, San Mateo, Santa Clara, Solano, Siskiyou, Sacramento, Nevada, Mariposa, and Alpine counties.
 However, a bivariate analysis simultaneously examining requested and awarded amounts showed that the most successful counties (high amount awarded with low amount requested) were Ventura, Alpine, San Francisco, Sacramento, and Sutter Counties.
 - To increase the analysis accuracy, a more precise project location of the applicants is needed.
-Precise location data for applicants and grantees would also help in the analysis of counties and regions with the most need (e.g., disadvantaged communities).
+Precise location data for applicants and grantees would also help in the analysis of counties and regions with the most need, e.g., disadvantaged communities.

 ## Fire
 Climate change and more than a century of fire suppression have created forest ecosystems well outside their natural conditions.
 Before European settlement, fires were common throughout California and were used by Tribal communities as a tool for managing food, game, disease, and community safety by Tribal communities.
 Approximately 4.4 million acres burned annually in California prior to 1800 {cite}`stephens_etal_2007`.